AFR0011/SIRI-/README.md

 ## Possible Improvements

+- Improve base functions and tidy up code.
+- Incorporate user-centric aspects to improve user-friendliness.
 - Add support for more APIs and libraries for enhanced functionality.
-- Incorporate user-centric approaches to make application more user-friendly.
 - Integrate natural language processing (NLP) for smarter command interpretation.
 - Make the app platform-independent with GUI support.